Jamaat-e-Islami to protest against the failure of Imran Khan's government to control inflation and unemployment in Pakistan - ExBulletin

 Jamaat-e-Islami to protest against the failure of Imran Khan’s government to control inflation and unemployment in Pakistan

-The PTI, he said, brought the economy to the brink of collapse due to flawed policies.

 “I call on young people not to give up hope but to take a stand against injustice and to join the JI to transform Pakistan into an Islamic state of well-being.”
-The head of the JI said the government led by Khan only facilitated the mafias in three years and they made billions of rupees by creating sugar, flour, medicine and other crises.
+The JI chief said the Khan-led government only eased the mafias for three years and they have made billions of rupees by creating sugar, flour, medicine and other crises.
 The mafias, he said, were working as members of the prime minister’s team, who took no action against them despite big claims.

 Sources